frieman/ReportsCollector/README.md

     ```
     * The server should return immediate OK response and continue its work.
     * The server should be able to handle high traffic.
-    * create a simple Java / CLI client to generate calls
  2. The server should store the data it receives from the clients in order to retrieve it on later stages.
  3. Create an API that returns the data from the DB according to:
     - user_key
     * fromDate < displayed_at < toDate
+ 4. Simple UI to generate calls and display data

 ##### What we anticipate to see in the  app:

-1. Write the server in Java and any SQL DB and you can use any framework you wish (Spring etc.).
+1. Write the server in Java and any DB and you can use any framework you wish (Spring etc.).
 2. Unit tests
 3. Use design patterns that allows flexible code structure, showing anticipation for evolution and new features
 4. Cut corners, but not to the point where the structure vanishes
 5. Conventional coding style
-6. Reasonable comments (where needed)
+6. README file and Reasonable comments (where needed)

 ##### Questions:
 1. How you can insure data consistency in case of server failures etc.?